aalvinlin/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express allows for the creation of routes so that servers can watch for URL requests.
+Depending on the URL specified, different actions can be invoked.
+The parameters in the routes can also be used to allow dynamic URLs to supply information for the routes to handle.

+    Express also allows for middleware so that the data that is passed to the server can be validated or modified.

 - [ ] Describe Middleware?

+    Middleware is any type of function that intercepts data along a route and potentially modifies it before sending it to the next destination.
+Middleware can validate data coming in and stop sending it to its original destination if it is invalid, send the invalid data to a new destination, or automatically correct the data before sending it to the original destination.
+Middleware can be chained so that the output of one middleware function is sent as input to the next middleware function.

 - [ ] Describe a Resource?

+    A resource is any information that is stored on a server and can be retrieved.
+URIs and URLs are used to name and locate resources so that when a client asks for a particular resource, the server knows what to send.
+Resources can be data files, HTML files, CSS files, images, and any other form of multimedia.

 - [ ] What can the API return to help clients know if a request was successful?

+    When a request is successful, the API can return any code in the 200 range.
+A 200 indicates success and a 201 indicates the creation of a new resource.
+Additionally, the server can return the information that was just updated so the client can confirm, and/or the number of records updated in the database.

 - [ ] How can we partition our application into sub-applications?

+    Routes can be used to handle specific endpoints, as was done in this application.
+A route handles all requests starting with "/api/actions" and a separate route handles all requests starting with "/api/projects".
+Additionally, middleware functions can be moved to their own directory or file and then imported into the appropriate route handlers when needed.

 ## Minimum Viable Product